Skip to main content

 A clean agenda only helps if you stop new requests from turning into free work.
 Your job in the review is not to shut ideas down.
 It is to route each idea into the right path using the scope you already agreed to, the acceptance criteria attached to it, and a documented approval trail.

 Have three documents open before the meeting: your current SOW or specification, the acceptance criteria for active deliverables, and your action log.
-If you do not have explicit acceptance criteria or a formal change-control step, add a verification note now rather than improvising live: "[verify acceptance criteria]" or "[verify change approval path]."
+If you do not have explicit acceptance criteria or a formal change-control step, mark that item as pending verification before the meeting rather than improvising live.
 That small habit matters because unverified language is where friendly requests become assumed obligations.
 Align this with your contract baseline so scope decisions stay consistent.

 When a client raises a new idea mid-review, acknowledge it, log it, and keep moving.
 A simple line works: "That sounds worth exploring.
 I'm putting it in the Parking Lot so we can classify it properly in the opportunities section."

 This is not avoidance.
 It keeps the meeting from drifting into design, estimating, or problem solving before you have finished the value and risk discussion.
 Without that structure, review conversations drift, key points get buried, and accountability fades fast.
-Use a simple checkpoint here: every parked item should immediately get a status, an owner, and a date placeholder in your notes.
+Use a simple checkpoint here: every parked item should immediately get a status, an owner, and either a target date or a date marked as to be confirmed in your notes.

 Once you reach the decision section, classify each parked request.
 You do not need a complicated method.
 You need a consistent one.